zwicker-group/utilitiez/README.md

 # py-tools
-Collection of useful python tools
+Collection of useful python tools.

+So far, the only tool is the `densityplot` function, which provides a convenient way to produced density plots from simulated data, optionally involving logarithmically scaled axes.